 3. Now, go to the event page using the URL you generated in step #1

 4. Register to the event as you would normally.

-5. The last step is to head to your event's Guest List. -- there you'll see the parameters from the URL in the corresponding UTM columns.
+5. The last step is to head to your event's Guest List or RSVPs tab where you'll see the parameters from the URL in the corresponding UTM columns.
 It's a simple as that!

 UTM Parameters on Hubs and Hub Events

 If you're using a hub to make your events more discoverable, consider implementing UTM Parameters to track guests from the hub to the hub event they click on and RSVP to.

 - Follow the same steps outlined above to add the UTM Parameter question to the hub's form and to each hub event's form.

 - Apply any or all of the default UTM parameters to the hub's URL.
 Note that this solution only works with our default parameters: utm_source, utm_medium, utm_campaign, utm_term, utm_content.
 This solution does not support custom UTM parameters.

 - Example URL: https://pixelpalacehub.splashthat.com/?utm_content=buffercf3b2&utm_medium=social&utm_source=facebook.com&utm_campaign=buffer